ethereum/ethereum-org-website/src/content/history/design-rationale/index.md

 ## RLP

 RLP ("recursive length prefix") encoding is the main serialization format used in Ethereum, and is used everywhere - for blocks, transactions, account state data and wire protocol messages.
-RLP is formally described [here](./rlp.md).

 RLP is intended to be a highly minimalistic serialization format; its sole purpose is to store nested arrays of bytes.
 Unlike [protobuf](https://developers.google.com/protocol-buffers/docs/pythontutorial), [BSON](http://bsonspec.org/) and other existing solutions, RLP does not attempt to define any specific data types such as booleans, floats, doubles or even integers; instead, it simply exists to store structure, in the form of nested arrays, and leaves it up to the protocol to determine the meaning of the arrays.
 Key/value maps are also not explicitly supported; the semi-official suggestion for supporting key/value maps is to represent such maps as `[[k1, v1], [k2, v2], ...]` where `k1, k2...` are sorted using the standard ordering for strings.